Rice recipes are great as a side or the main event. BBC Food has thousands of easy and delicious recipes to choose from.

 More rice recipes

-There are thousands of varieties of rice.
+There are tens of thousands of varieties of rice.
 Sticky (or glutinous) rice does not contain gluten; the name refers to its texture once cooked.
 The grains hold together, making them easy to mould into sushi and pick up with chopsticks.
 Fragrant rices, such as Thai fragrant rice, have a mouthwatering scent and are popular throughout Asia.
 Red, green, brown and black rices are all wholegrain - that is, they retain the nutritious outer layer of skin, but the starchy interior is always white.
 Purplish-black 'wild rice' is not rice, but an aquatic grass from North America.
 Difficulty in harvesting it makes it expensive, but the grain's colour, elegant shape and subtly nutty flavour make it a luxurious base for a special stew or salad.